Why CH is the abbreviation for Switzerland?

 There we have it!

 Confederation from the earliest beginnings of a Swiss state and Helvetica from a prominent Celtic tribe.
-Results Confoederatio Helveticain or just CH.
+Results: Confoederatio Helveticain or just CH.

 But what is with the Helvetica font?